ilyaZar/RcppSMCdocs/docs_sphinx/index.rst

 inside R. Various examples illustrate the flexibility of algorithms that can be implemented this way.

 This software is released under  `version 3 of the GNU General Public License <http://www.gnu.org/licenses/gpl-3.0.html>`_ .
-Please be aware that this software is still in development, although all known bugs have been eliminated it is possible that some persist, see the `project development sources on Github for the most recent version <https://github.com/rcppsmc/rcppsmc>`_.
+Please be aware that this software is still in development, and although all known bugs have been eliminated it is possible that some persist.
+Please check the `project development sources on Github <https://github.com/rcppsmc/rcppsmc>`_ for most the most recent version and important updates.

-If you wish to be added to a mailing list to receive information about updates to this software, then please send an email to the author, a.m.johansen@warwick.ac.uk.
-Otherwise, please check this page regularly for updates.

 .. toctree::
    :maxdepth: 2